 He continues to maintain close links with the Shell Centre for Mathematical Education and the MARS project at Nottingham.
 Other activities include overseas work in South Africa and Sri Lanka.

 Richard Phillips has about 100 research publications, the majority in refereed academic journals and books.
 His research skills range from tightly controlled quantitative designs through to structured qualitative approaches.
 Here is a brief CV.

 Village history & family history

-Richard is a committee member of the Badsey Society, a lively village history society.
-He has edited their book Aldington & Badsey: Villages in the Vale which was published in April 2009.
+For the Badsey Society, a lively village history society, Richard has edited their book Aldington & Badsey: Villages in the Vale which was published in April 2009.

 He was also part of the team that produced the documentary film The Market Gardener.
 This had its first screening at the Regal Cinema in Evesham on 1 October 2012.

 My family history webpages - a dreadfully addictive, time-wasting hobby!